jt14den/better-research-software/episodes/09-wrap-up.md

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
-The FAIR data principles, first published [in 2016][fair-data-principles], are widely known and applied today.
+The [FAIR data principles][fair-data-principles], first published in 2016, are widely known and applied today.
 Similar [FAIR principles for software][fair-principles-research-software] have now been defined too.
 In general, they mean:

 - **Findable** - software and its associated metadata must be easy to discover by humans and machines.